 330 Burston Conservation Area was designated in 1994 and is focused around the historic core of the village around the Church of St Mary, the village green and the Burston Strike School.
 The Strike School, built in 1917, is the site of the longest recorded strike in England's history.
-It is Grade II listed and of national significance to the trade union and labour movements.
+It is Grade II\ listed and of national significance to the trade union and labour movements.
 The school teachers Kitty Higdon and her husband Tom came to Burston in 1911 to take charge of the school.
 She was a fully qualified teacher whilst he worked as her assistant.
-Following conflict with the School Managers, in April 1914 sixty-six of the seventy-two children of Burston School, supported by their parents, went on strike.
+Following conflict with the School Managers, in April 1914 sixtysix of the seventy-two children of Burston School, supported by their parents, went on strike.
 A nationwide fund enabled a second school building, the Strike School to be completed in 1917 with this situated between the green and the Church.
-Until 1939 two schools existed in the village, the Strike School and history of the strike and a commemorative rally is held on the green each September.
+Until 1939 two schools existed in the village, the Strike School and the Council School.
+The Strike School, is now a museum covering the background and history of the strike and a commemorative rally is held on the green each September.

-25 Norfolk Historic Environment Record, Number 1007
+&lt;sup>25 Norfolk Historic Environment Record, Number 1007